-13 Super Cute Photos of Baby Birds You Need to See
+22 Pictures of Super Cute Baby Birds You Need to See

 So fluffy!
-Backyard birders and nature lovers share their heartwarming encounters with small, fuzzy baby birds.
+Backyard birders and nature lovers share their heartwarming encounters and pictures of small, cute baby birds.

 Connie Redinger of Indiana, Pennsylvania, says, “A juvenile chipping sparrow was perched in my lilac tree and then took a short flight to my fence.
 It looked so proud sitting there, as if to say, ‘Thanks, Mom, I can fly!’
-It was so tiny but so brave—all puffed up, enjoying life.”
+This cute baby bird was so tiny but so brave—all puffed up, enjoying life.”
 Check out adorable pictures of baby hummingbirds.

 A Teachable Moment

 Robert Broome of Winter Garden, Florida, says, “This limpkin parent was efficiently plucking clams from the lake bottom, bringing them to shore and breaking them open for a meal.
 An immature bird was close behind, eager to learn and mimicking every move.”
-This is why sunset is a great time for watching birds.
+Meet the best bird dads and learn how they help out around the nest.

 “These American robins were waiting to be fed in early spring,” says Daryl Beck of Pleasant Hill, Missouri.
 “Their nest was on a farm tractor next to the gearshift, so I had to wait until they fledged to use the tractor.”
 Here’s what you should do if you find a bird nest.